 Ian manages our prototype development lab.
 He unofficially started his career at CASE by piloting drones for an adjunct professor.
 He has a background in mechanical and electrical systems maintenance, and has a passion for RC equipment, specifically UAV’s.
 He is an accomplished UAV pilot and a certified Remote Pilot with the FAA.
 He works with students, faculty, and CASE industry partners to assist with prototype design and construction, 3-D printing, electronics, circuit board milling, and piloting drones for research.

-CASE has been a designated New York State Center for Advanced Technology (CAT) since 1984, bringing together traditional academic strengths in research and education to promote strong university-industry interaction and generate positive economic impact across New York State and beyond.
+CASE has been a NYSTAR-designated New York State Center for Advanced Technology (CAT) since 1984, bringing together traditional academic strengths in research and education to promote strong university-industry interaction and generate positive economic impact across New York State and beyond.
 CASE works with over 60 companies nationwide, leveraging nearly $1M in annual state investment with required $1.25M matching funds from industry.
 The Center’s total economic impact, as measured by the state over the last 20 years has been over $500M, growing businesses and bringing new revenues, jobs and investment to New York State.